Stockton schoolyard shooting: Motive

 Although Purdy's ultimate motive for his attack remains unknown, the official report into Purdy's actions reached evident conclusions: He had primarily, though not exclusively, targeted children of Southeast Asian ancestry attending an elementary school within Stockton he had previously attended and in a city which, in the eight years prior to the massacre, had seen the population of Southeast Asians —the vast majority of whom were refugees or children of refugees —increase from fewer than 1,000 to over 30,000.
 (Note: At the time of the Stockton schoolyard shooting, approximately two-thirds of the students of Cleveland Elementary School were of Southeast Asian ancestry.)

 The official report concluded that although Purdy had harbored suicidal thoughts for two years prior to his death, he had firmly decided to end his life by mid-December of 1988 and had spent a minimum of three weeks methodically preparing himself for the act, which he fully intended to end with his own suicide.
-He had chosen to "kill others at the same time to make his end dramatic and cause people to remember him" due in part to the fact he had "never achieved success or attention during his life."
+He had chosen to "kill others at the same time to make his end dramatic and cause people to remember him" due in part to the fact he had "never achieved success or attention during his life".
 In addition, racial prejudice had likely been a "major part" of his choice of target, which itself may have been a symbolic one.

 One hour before embarking on his murder spree, Purdy is known to have remarked to a fellow resident of the El Rancho motel: "Those damn Hindus and boat people own everything!"
 He is known to have made a similar remark in a bar shortly after New Year's Day 1989 (Note: In this instance, Purdy concluded his discussion with the patron to whom he made this remark by stating: "You're going to read about me in the papers.") and to have expressed to many a resentful belief Asian immigrants took jobs from "native-born" Americans.
-Over the following days, Purdy's vehicle was seen parked outside several Stockton schools with a high percentage of Southeast Asian pupils in apparent surveillance of the faculties before he evidently selected Cleveland Elementary School as his choice of target.
+Over the following days, Purdy's vehicle was seen parked outside several Stockton schools with a high percentage of Southeast Asian pupils in apparent surveillance of the facilities before he evidently selected Cleveland Elementary School as his choice of target.

 No adults present throughout Purdy's childhood and adolescence had provided stable role models throughout his formative years and the death of his father in 1981, at a time of reasonable stability in his life, had likely been viewed by Purdy as a further unjust abandonment.
 He is known to have suffered from severe depression throughout his life and to have repeatedly expressed frustrations regarding his lack of familial stability, education, and personal accomplishments.
 His targeting of the children of immigrants with a generally high demographic academic achievement, within an educational faculty he had himself attended in his formative years, was likely a symbolic act of suicidal rage against society —with an evident resentful xenophobic accompaniment —for the fortune, stability and potential given to some within society including immigrants, but not to others including himself.